RocketChat/docs-old/guides/administration/admin-panel/info.md

 ![](<../../../.gitbook/assets/image (663) (1) (1) (1) (1) (1) (1).png>)

-A modal is presented prompting you to paste the licence you got from the[ RocketChat Cloud Console](https://cloud.rocket.chat/home).
+A modal is presented prompting you to paste the license you got from the[ RocketChat Cloud Console](https://cloud.rocket.chat/home).

 Paste the license code and hit the **Apply license** button.